 1960s – 1968

 The Land Rover logo of this period is as simple as possible.
 The one-line inscription is located on a diagonal rectangle with rounded sides.
 This is the only emblem that does not have an oval.
-It is a black parallelogram plate with white letters in upper case.
-At the top left and bottom right is two bold dots – screw heads.
+It is a black parallelogram-shaped plate with white uppercase letters.
+At the top left and bottom right are two bold dots, screw heads.

 1968 – 1978

-For the next ten years, the black and yellow logo was used.
-The developers removed unnecessary inscriptions from it, leaving only the name of the trademark.
+For the next ten years, the black-and-yellow logo was used.
+The developers removed unnecessary inscriptions, leaving only the trademark name.
 At the same time, they enlarged the words, filling all the inner space with them.
 The zigzag was split in two.

 1978 – 1986

-The redesign of the emblem brought her minimal changes: instead of black, emerald green appeared, and instead of yellow, neutral white.
-The authors have retained the double edging along the edge of the oval.
+The redesign of the emblem brought minimal changes: black was replaced with emerald green, and yellow with neutral white.
+The authors have retained the double edging along the oval’s edge.

 1986 – today

-The logo proposed at the beginning of this period is still in use today.
-He acquired only highlights and shadows, which made the previous version of the logo three-dimensional.
+The logo proposed at the beginning of this period is still used today.
+He acquired only highlights and shadows, making the previous logo version three-dimensional.
 The developers turned the frame into a three-line contour, where one emerald and two gray stripes gracefully alternate.
-The brand name has received a silvery gradient from white to graphite and one-sided spikes at the top of the letters on the left side.
+The brand name features a silvery gradient from white to graphite and one-sided spikes at the tops of the letters on the left side.

 1996 – today

-Another logo was approved in the noted period.
-It differed from its predecessor in the absence of glare and glare on the lettering, making it two-dimensional.
-A thin gray stripe on edge has also added a plane, replacing the wide line.
-At the same time, the designers deepened the emerald green color, decorating it with a gradient – a transition from dark to light.
+Another logo was approved during the noted period.
+It differed from its predecessor in that it lacked glare on the lettering, making it two-dimensional.
+A thin gray stripe on the edge also added a plane, replacing the wide line.
+At the same time, the designers deepened the emerald green color, adding a gradient and a transition from dark to light.

 Font and Colors